 Many Express Homebuyers reviews state that they continue to call and text, sometimes multiple times a day, for months after the seller made initial contact to explore a sale.
 While this policy may vary between Express Homebuyer franchises, potential sellers should keep this in mind when they’re considering making that initial call.

 Unless you need to sell your house quickly, a cash buyer often won’t make financial sense.

 Consider reaching out to our friends at Clever Real Estate for top-rated agents that work for 1% or a $3000 flat fee.
 You’ll save thousands on commission fees and still receive amazing service from an agent that can sell your home quickly — and for top dollar!

-Let’s survey some real online reviews of Express Homebuyers to see what their customers have to say.
+Let’s survey some Express Homebuyers reviews to see what their actual customers have to say.
 You’ll notice a few patterns…both good and bad.

 This Prospective Seller Was Upset With Decreasing Offers

 One trend kept coming up within Express Homebuyers reviews: the company makes an initial offer, and then lowers it, often several times, with little explanation.
 One of the heads of Express Homebuyers has responded to this Yelp review, explaining that the offers went down (several times, according to the seller) because the home “needed more work than we originally estimated.”

 The fact that there are several reviews, across several franchises, describing this behavior, means that sellers should expect that no offer will actually be firm and final until the check hits their bank account.